pinqy520/mobx-persist/README.md

 }

 const hydrate = create({
-    storage: localForage,   // or AsyncStorage in react-native.
+    storage: localStorage,   // or AsyncStorage in react-native.
-                            // default use localStorage
+                            // default: localStorage
     jsonify: false  // if you use AsyncStorage, here shoud be true
-                    // default true
+                    // default: true
 })

 // create the state
-export const someStore = new SomeStore
+export const someStore = new SomeStore()

 hydrate('some', someStore)
     // post hydration